Recycling domestic waste

 Composting is the breakdown of organic material like kitchen or garden waste by organisms that convert it into an earth-like mass, which can then be used as a soil conditioner.
 Most garden waste and much kitchen waste can be composted – see our document on composting.
 Some civic amenity centres accept organic materials, or you can use the ‘brown bin’, if available.
 Many local authorities sell home composting bins at subsidised rates.

-A wide range of items can be accepted for recycling.
-Check with your local centre or collection service as there can be considerable variation in what they accept.
+A wide range of items can be accepted at recycling facilities.
+Check with your local centre, as there can be considerable variation in what they accept.

 All materials should be clean, to avoid contamination – wash out bottles, cans, yogurt pots etc. before recycling.
 The items most commonly recycled are: